gatling-cql/GatlingCql/README.md

 # GatlingCql

-Gatling DSL support for Apache Cassandra CQL.
+Gatling DSL support for [Apache Cassandra](https://cassandra.apache.org) CQL.
+Can be used with [Scylla](https://docs.scylladb.com/using-scylla/cassandra-compatibility/) as well

 ## Features